HrithikNambiar/HrithikNambiar/README.md

 ## I'm a Computer Science sophomore at BITS Goa.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning.
 - 👯 I’m looking to collaborate with other researchers and creators
 - 🥅 2020 Goals: Learn
-- ⚡ Fun fact:

 ### Connect with me: